tunewriter/Share-Space/README.md

 # Syncave
-Web app to easily collect and share information with others
+Web app to easily share, sync and collect information with others

 ## Motivation
 * Learning FastAPI, Svelte and everything involved in developing and deploying a web app.